The entries of the Sinkhorn limit of an $m \times n$ matrix: Square matrices and solving for coefficients

 For $n = 1, 2, 3, \dots$, this degree is $1, 3, 12, 50, 210, 882, 3696, 15444, \dots$~\seq{A092443}.

+The coefficients $c_S(n)$ in Conjecture~\ref{polynomial form} are not uniquely determined, since we can scale the polynomial.
+To remove this source of non-uniqueness, we define $c_{\{\}}(n) = 1$ for all $n \geq 1$.
+Based on the polynomials for $n = 2$ and $n = 3$, we conjecture that $c_{D(n, n)}(n) = 1$ for all $n \geq 2$.

-We mention two surprising properties of the polynomial in Theorem~\ref{3 by 3 polynomial} that we expect to generalize to the polynomial in Conjecture~\ref{polynomial form}.
-The first is a symmetry.
+We mention two surprising properties of the polynomial in Theorem~\ref{3 by 3 polynomial}.
+These properties also hold for the quadratic polynomial in Equation~\eqref{2 by 2 polynomial - general form}, so we expect them to hold more generally for the polynomial in Conjecture~\ref{polynomial form}.
+The first is a symmetry in the coefficients.
 Each coefficient $d_k$ in Theorem~\ref{3 by 3 polynomial} can be obtained from $d_{6 - k}$ by replacing